srishti666/Movie-Recommender/README.md

  https://www.python.org/downloads/

-Step 3: Install all package dependencies.
+Step 3: Install all package dependencies with the command
 ```python
 pip install requirements.txt
 ```

-Step 4: Run Flask app locally: (Copy link displayed on console on your preffered browser)
+Step 4: Run Flask app locally:
+Open your terminal/command prompt from your project directory and run the following command
 ```python
 flask run
 ```

+Step 5: Navigate to the web app:
+Copy link displayed on console on your preffered browser

 ### Website Navigation Instructions: